nktnet1/import-sync/README.md

 One known non-issue is that in [jest](https://jestjs.io/), calling `importSync` on a CommonJS module returns an empty object.

-There is currently no plans to fix this issue, as the default NodeJS [require](https://nodejs.org/api/modules.html#requireid) should be simply be used instead for CommonJS imports.
+There are currently no plans to fix this issue, as the built-in NodeJS [require](https://nodejs.org/api/modules.html#requireid) function should be used instead when importing CommonJS modules.

 ## 5. Caveats